-The Mental Health Tribunal Members Association (MHTMA) is a not-for-profit organisation that provides an independent collective voice for members of the Mental Health Tribunal.
+The Mental Health Tribunal Members Association (MHTMA) is a not-for-profit organisation that provides an independent collective voice for fee paid members of the Mental Health Tribunal.
 The pages in this area provide more information about what Mental Health Tribunals do, the benefits of MHTMA membership, how we are organised, our constitution and a summary example of some of our work.

 We are completely independent of the Tribunal Service Administration and the Senior Judiciary, free to express our own voice.
 Our common concerns can be brought to the attention of the Administration and Judiciary with a view to making our service more effective and efficient for patients detained under The Mental Health Act.